in squito RNAi

 d.
 Ensure the mosquito harness is clean and void of debris (attach it to a syringe tube and flush it with 70% ethanol).

-Once you are prepared for injection, take a carton of mosquitoes and place it in the 4° fridge for 3-5 minutes or until the mosquitoes are all anesthetized.
+Once you are prepared for injection, take a carton of mosquitoes and place it in the 4° fridge for 2-3 minutes, until the mosquitoes are all anesthetized.

 Note: Mosquito survival rate is dependent upon the amount of time they are anesthetized, so be careful not to leave them in the fridge or on the ice for too long.